Starting an ecommerce business means making countless critical decisions, but few are as impactful as choosing your fulfillment strategy.

 The options above are, to some extent, mix and match.
 You can open a dropshipping store on Shopify.
 Or you can sell dropshipped products on the Amazon Marketplace (though you can’t use FBA for dropshipped items).
 Many Amazon sellers have both an FBA business and a Shopify store.

-There is another terrific choice for your warehousing and fulfillment: a 3PL.
+Key Takeaway: There is another terrific choice for your warehousing and fulfillment: a 3PL.
 Third-party logistics companies like Red Stag Fulfillment provide top-notch fulfillment services.
 You can use one provider to ship orders from Amazon, Shopify, and all your selling platforms.
-Red Stag can even allow you to offer Prime eCommerce shipping through Amazon seller Prime fulfillment.
+Red Stag can even allow you to offer Prime ecommerce shipping through Amazon seller Prime fulfillment.

 One of the challenges with both dropshipping and FBA is that you don’t have control over your fulfillment.
 With a 3PL, you get a partner to handle the work.
 At the same time, you set the terms of your fulfillment.
 For example, Red Stag Fulfillment offers the option of same-day fulfillment services to get your orders out fast.

-If you’re wondering what the next right step is for your business, Red Stag Fulfillment is here to help.
+If you’re wondering what the next right step is for your business, Red Stag Fulfillment is here to help with expert advice tailored to your unique needs.